kayedee90/challenge-data-analysis/README.md

 - python cleaning.py -> Cleans the dataset stored in /data/Raw_data.csv -> stores the cleaned data in /data/Cleaned_data.csv
 - Nadiya.py Shows a visual representation of the most and least expensive areas in belgium
 - Emmanuel.ipynb -> tracks and visualises outliers among all features and various feature combinations
-- Kenny.ipynb -> Visualises the distribution of properties by area surface, creates and interactive chart to sort this distribution by subtype and plots a heatmap of the correlation of all features to Price
+- Kenny.ipynb -> Visualises the distribution of properties by area surface, creates an interactive chart to sort this distribution by subtype and plots a heatmap of the correlation of all features to Price

 ## 📊 Visuals
 All charts are generated using a mix of ##seaborn, Plotly and matplotlib.
 Visuals include:
 - Maps of most and least expensive areas in Belgium
-- Heatmaps of features corrolating to price
+- Heatmaps of features correlating to price
 - Various visual breakdowns of outliers per feature
-- Slides are located in the /presentation folder
+- Slides are located in the /Presentation folder

 ## 🔍 Data Cleaning
 - Starting dataset: 80.199rows, 37 columns
 - Data cleaned: 964 duplicates removed, 36.003 rows removed for excessive missing values
-- We infered and imputed missing values to be False in the following data: hasgarden, hasswimmingpool, hasterrace, haslift
+- We inferred and imputed missing values to be False in the following data: hasgarden, hasswimmingpool, hasterrace, haslift
-- Removed datasets due to exessive missing values and low impact: bathroomcount, roomcount, hasattic,hasbasement, hasdressingroom, diningroomsurface, hasdiningroom, floorcount, streetfacadewidth, floodzonetype, heatingtype, hasheatpump, hasvoltaicpanels, hasthermicpanels, kitchensurface, kitchentype,haslivingroom, livingroomsurface, gardenorientation, hasairconditioning, hasarmoreddoor, hasvisiophone, hasoffice, hastoiletcount, hasfireplace, terracesurface, terraceorientation, gardensurface, parkingcountindoor, parkingcountoutdoor
+- Removed datasets due to excessive missing values and low impact: bathroomcount, roomcount, hasattic, hasbasement, hasdressingroom, diningroomsurface, hasdiningroom, floorcount, streetfacadewidth, floodzonetype, heatingtype, hasheatpump, hasvoltaicpanels, hasthermicpanels, kitchensurface, kitchentype, haslivingroom, livingroomsurface, gardenorientation, hasairconditioning, hasarmoreddoor, hasvisiophone, hasoffice, hastoiletcount, hasfireplace, terracesurface, terraceorientation, gardensurface, parkingcountindoor, parkingcountoutdoor
 - Remaining dataset: 44.196 rows, 14 columns.
 - We decided to add 1 column: Price/m² for a new total of 15 columns